-election from 1968 to 1980, the PAP won every single seat.
+OPPOSITION RETURNS: In every general election from 1968 to 1980, the PAP won every single seat.
 There was not even Opposition MP in Parliament during those years.
 Since 1981, some Opposition MPs have won elections.
 Chiam See Tong was one of the most popular.
-He won in Potong Pasir in every election from 1984 to 2006 -.
+He won in Potong Pasir in every election from 1984 to 2006 ←.
 Nowadays, most Singaporeans believe that there should be some Opposition MPs in Parliament as an alternative to the PAP.

-Since 1965, there have been 12 general elections in Singapore.
-Like most other countries, we have elections to decide how we want Singapore to be run.
+Since 1965, there have been 14 general elections.
 When we rewind the Singapore story, we can see what a long way we've come from the days when distant Empires made decisions for us.
 That's why, in our Pledge, we promise to "build a democratic society" - democratic elections are part of the precious heritage that earlier generations had to struggle for.